-The 100,000 Genomes Project is for NHS patients who have certain rare diseases and their families and for NHS patients with some kinds of cancer.
-Patients will be invited to take part by their hospital doctor or healthcare professional.
+The 100,000 Genomes Project was set up for NHS patients who have certain rare diseases and their families and for NHS patients with some kinds of cancer.
+Patients were invited to take part by their hospital doctor or healthcare professional.
 Taking part does not affect routine NHS care.

-Patients with over 135 genetic rare diseases are currently eligible to join the 100,000 Genomes project.
-A list of the eligible rare diseases can be found on the Genomics England website and is regularly updated.
+Patients with over 135 genetic rare diseases were eligible to join the 100,000 Genomes project.
+A list of the eligible rare diseases can be found on the Genomics England website .

-Patients will have the opportunity to join the 100,000 Genomes Project if they have already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but have not received a specific genetic diagnosis.
-For some disorders, prior genetic testing is not required.
+Patients had the opportunity to join the 100,000 Genomes Project if they had already undergone some genetic testing by their hospital specialist through the NHS genetic laboratory service, but had not received a specific genetic diagnosis.
+For some disorders, prior genetic testing was not required.

-Involvement of cancer patients in the 100,000 Genomes Project is just beginning nationally.
-The project enables genetics experts to analyses the genome from both the patient and from cancer tissue.
-Patients will have the opportunity to join the project only if they have very recently received a diagnosis of cancer, usually before treatment has started.
-Patients who have had already chemotherapy, radiotherapy or surgery cannot take part.
-This is because these treatments prevent genetics experts analysing the genome in the cancer tissue.
+Involvement of cancer patients in the 100,000 Genomes Project expanded through the time the project was open both locally and nationally.
+The project enables genetics experts to analysis the genome from both the patient and from cancer tissue.
+Patients had the opportunity to join the project only if they have very recently received a diagnosis of cancer, usually before treatment had started.